 Finally, for those that want to pay anonymously, Bitcoin payments are available with annual subscriptions.

 - More: Save your money with the best cheap VPN

-There’s plenty to like about TunnelBear when it comes to privacy, and on-site there’s a whole host of info on what data it collect from its users and what it doesn’t – right down to the cookies used on the website.
+There’s plenty to like about TunnelBear when it comes to privacy, and on-site there’s a whole host of info on what data it collects from its users and what it doesn’t – right down to the cookies used on the website.

 TunnelBear does not collect the IP addresses of users visiting the site, any DNS data while users are connected, or any other identifying info.
 It does collect ‘operational data’, but there’s nothing here that could identify any user.

 What’s more, TunnelBear has independent experts Cure53 undertake an annual audit of many of its systems.
 We really appreciate these audits as they put companies under immense scrutiny, and aren’t afraid of flagging up issues if any arise.
-Disappointingly, however, it does seem that TunnelBear has missed its 2020 audit, so we’re waiting with baited breath for the next iteration.

 It’s worth noting, though, that this all depends on the base speed of your connection.
 If you’ve only got 75Mbps to play with, you won’t be able to get more than that, no matter which VPN you use.